NEUROIMAGING / NEUROSONOLOGY

 - most commonly, no symptoms and signs from the posterior circulation are present

-- peripheral signs and symptoms (circulation problems in the upper limb)
+- peripheral signs and symptoms (circulation problems in the upper extremity)

 - weak/absent pulse